Trauma Therapy Calgary

 When you’re faced with danger, your body enters fight or flight mode.
 Your stress hormones spike, your nervous system goes into overdrive, and you experience fear.

 This is not only upsetting but frustrating, too.
-You want to live your life and move on—not be held back by events from the past.
+You want to live your life and move on, and not be held back by events from the past.
 How do you let go of trauma when your brain and body don’t let you?

 With trauma-focused therapy, the goal is to help people work through and process their past.
 It targets the long-lasting effects that disrupt your life years after a traumatic event.